Olive: Mediterranean Basin

-Fossil evidence indicates the olive tree had its origins 20–40 million years ago in the Oligocene, in what is now corresponding to Italy and the eastern Mediterranean Basin.
-Around 100,000 years ago, olives were used by humans in Africa, on the Atlantic coast of Morocco, for fuel management and most probably for consumption.
-Wild olive trees, or oleasters, were present and collected in the Eastern Mediterranean since ~19,000 BP.
-The genome of cultivated olives reflects their origin from oleaster populations in the Eastern Mediterranean.
-The olive plant was first cultivated some 7,000 years ago in Mediterranean regions.
+Fossil evidence indicates that the olive tree had its origins 20–40 million years ago in the Oligocene, in what now corresponds to Italy and the eastern Mediterranean Basin.
+Around 100,000 years ago, olives were used by humans in Africa, on the Atlantic coast of Morocco, for fuel and most probably for consumption.
+Wild olive trees, or oleasters, have been collected in the Eastern Mediterranean since approximately 19,000 BP; the genome of cultivated olives reflects their origin from oleaster populations in the region.

+The olive plant was first cultivated in the Mediterranean between 8,000 and 6,000 years ago.
+Domestication likely began in the Levant, based on archeological findings in ancient tombs—including written tablets, olive pits, and olive wood fragments—as well as genetic analyses.
+Hittite texts dating to the second millennium BCE in present-day Türkiye describe anointing a newborn child and mother with olive oil to protect against the dangers of childbirth.

-For thousands of years olives were grown primarily for lamp oil, with little regard for culinary flavor.
-Its origin can be traced to the Levant based on written tablets, olive pits, and wood fragments found in ancient tombs.
-As far back as 3000 BC, olives were grown commercially in Crete; they may have been the source of the wealth of the Minoan civilization.
+For thousands of years, olives were grown primarily for lamp oil rather than for culinary purposes, as the natural fruit has an extremely bitter taste.
+It is very likely that the first mechanized agricultural methods and tools were those designed to produce olive oil; the earliest olive oil production dates back some 6,500 years ago in coastal Canaan (present-day Israel).
+As early as 3000 BC, olives were grown commercially in Crete and may have been the main source of wealth for the Minoan civilization.

-The ancestry of the cultivated olive is unknown.
+The exact ancestry of the cultivated olive is unknown.
 Fossil olea pollen has been found in Macedonia and other places around the Mediterranean, indicating that this genus is an original element of the Mediterranean flora.
 Fossilized leaves of olea were found in the palaeosols of the volcanic Greek island of Santorini and dated to about 37,000 BP.
 Imprints of larvae of olive whitefly Aleurobus olivinus were found on the leaves.
 The same insect is commonly found today on olive leaves, showing that the plant-animal co-evolutionary relations have not changed since that time.
-Other leaves found on the same island are dated back to 60,000 BP, making them the oldest known olives from the Mediterranean.
+Other leaves found on the same island date back to 60,000 BP, making them the oldest known olives from the Mediterranean.